Dynamical decoupling for superconducting qubits: a performance survey

 For all jobs (i.e., $\forall k)$, the three methods are consistent with each other since the $2\sigma$ error bars have significant overlap in all cases.
 See \cref{fig:armonk-repro-tests-3}. \end{aresult}

 The basic idea is that all three methods are consistent with each other.
 By consistency, we mean the intuitive notion that the error bars have significant overlap with each other.
 Further rigor, in this case, is not necessary due to the degree of matching with respect to job-to-job fluctuations we discuss below.
 This consistency is significant because the final method shown in \cref{fig:armonk-repro-tests-3} bootstraps only over the counts used to compute $f_{k, 1}$.
-Hence, it is sufficient to run an experiment only once within a single job and use the results as being representative of repeating the identical experiment, thereby showing the claimed result.
+Hence, it is sufficient to run an demonstration only once within a single job and use the results as being representative of repeating the identical demonstration, thereby showing the claimed result.